we-make-software/tech/README.md

 In this development process I need to make NetworkHandler at the same time I make TaskHandler.
 When we work with a Linux system we must allow, handle, or reject actions and do small system tasks.
 Think of it like a firewall.
 A firewall detects attack patterns and prepares responses.
 It is good to have a firewall on the server, but it is not enough.
 If the server detects an attack it should send a block command to the firewall or upstream via an API so the CPU can focus on the tasks that need to run instead of processing attack traffic.

+The reason I write like this, jumping between ideas, is that it helps in learning and shows my upgrades at the same time.
+I write step by step so you can see the actions I take.
+The code itself will change, but the README does not need to change every time.
+I can simply note where I updated or improved something, making it easier for others to get ideas.
+Every day brings new ideas and new ways to improve.
+The best way is always getting better.